Documentation

 • Next request triggers a fresh data fetch.

-5. Open a terminal and run yarn dev to sync the changes and start testing cache configuration.
+5. Open a terminal and run yarn dev to sync the changes and test the cache configuration.

 Testing the cache configuration

-After enabling the graphqlCacheControl flag in discovery.config.js and running yarn dev in a terminal, follow these steps to test the cache configuration:
+After enabling the graphqlCacheControl flag in the discovery.config.js file and running yarn dev in a terminal, follow these steps to test the cache configuration:

 2. On the store preview page, open your browser's Developer Tools.

-3. Go to the Network tab and look for the Cache-Control column as the image below:
+3. Go to the Network tab and look for the Cache-Control column as displayed in the image below:

 {"base64":" ","img":{"width":1919,"height":638,"type":"png","mime":"image/png","wUnits":"px","hUnits":"px","length":616022,"url":"https://vtexhelp.vtexassets.com/assets/docs/src/graphql-cache-control-flag-localhost___70d2f2c3fbf40846180c7c0ed11d16f0.png"}}